RyanServera/RestoApp/README.md

 - When finishing a feature, add the changes to your branch
 - Push the changes to the github repo (not on the master branch)
 - Do a pull request and add Allison or Bill as reviewer
-- We will accept the merge if we think you're code is fine
+- We will accept the merge if we think your code is fine

 *If not sure how to do a pull request, follow this link: